Moraitika and Messonghi in Corfu: an insider’s travel guide

 Before I go any further, though, to mention that you will find some great behind-the-scenes photos of the cast and my interviews with Kostas Krommydas who plays the super in The Durrells HERE and HERE.

-You may also want to check out this nostalgic post where I share about my first visit to Danilia in 1985.
+You may also want to check out this nostalgic post where I share about my first visit to Danilia Village in 1985.
 You will also get to hear the details of its connection with James Bond!

 DANILIA VILLAGE IS OPEN TO THE PUBLIC!